-Demand European Union to fund the research on embryonic stem cells and on genome editing in germ-line
+Demand European Union to fund the research on embryonic stem cells and on genome modification in germ-line

 We, citizens of different countries, believe that the criteria for funding biomedical scientific research must consider all those researches that can protect and promote scientific progress in the treatment of serious diseases in order to guarantee the primary interest of patients and future generations of Mankind.

-Therefore European institutions should not exclude a priori funding for the most promising frontiers of medicine and biology like studies about regenerative therapies (those are researches that try to develop methods to regrow, repair or replace damaged or diseased cells, tissues or organs, including generation and use of therapeutic stem cells, tissue engineering and the building of artificial organs) or about preventive medicine in the future of medically assisted procreation.
+Therefore European institutions should not exclude a priori funding for the most promising frontiers of medicine and biology like studies about regenerative therapies or about preventive medicine in the future of medically assisted procreation.

-Scientific evidences show that research on human embryos and related genome editing are among the most promising techniques for finding cures for several types of severe diseases or to prevent inheritable genetic ones in the offspring.
+Scientific evidences show that research on embryonic stem cells and on human embryos with related genome editing are among the most promising techniques respectively to find cures for several types of severe diseases and to prevent inheritable ones in the offspring.

 For these reasons we think the article 14 of the Horizon Europe proposal for funding research in the European Union from 2021 to 2027 must be changed.

-We also think the article 14 of the Horizon Europe proposal for funding research should not exclude activities intended to modify the genetic heritage of human beings, which could make such changes inheritable, when these are carried out for preventive or therapeutic purposes.
+We also think the article 14 of the Horizon Europe proposal for funding research should not exclude activities intended to modify the genetic heritage of human beings, which could make such changes inheritable, if, for now, these are carried out in vitro for pure research purpose.

 About 8000 monogenic diseases are known and each individual, often without knowing it, is a carrier of various mutations that can cause a genetic disease.

-Today, fortunately, the new medical advances allow people who are born with a genetic disease to have a healthy life and this allows them also to get to have children.
-Thank to research, this will be even more true in the future.
-Obviously all that is a good news but this also means that harmful genetic variants are and will be always passed to children and therefore to future generations.
+Today, fortunately, the new medical advances sometimes allow people affected by a hereditary genetic disease which reveals itself (or which anyway revealed itself) at young age to live (longer) and have a healthier life and this often allows them also to get to have children.
+Thank to research, in the future, this will be even more true, and for an increasingly number of hereditary genetic diseases.
+Obviously all that is a good news but this also means that harmful genetic variants are and will be always passed to children and therefore (also) to future generations.

-Unfortunately, pre-implantation genetic diagnosis of embryos (on its own) has limits that do not always make it sufficient or possible to deliver a healthy child and, in any case, a child not carrier of a dangerous genetic variant inherited from her\his parents and, in turn, transmissible to her\his future children; while the polar bodies biopsy is even more limiting because it allows the selection of genetic makeup coming only from female gametes, and does not exclude possible cases of gene conversion.
+Unfortunately, pre-implantation genetic analysis of embryos (on its own) has limits that do not always make it sufficient or useful to deliver a "healthy" child and, in any case, a child not carrier of a dangerous genetic or chromosomal variant inherited from her\his parents and, in turn, transmissible to her\his future children.

-Indeed we believe that in the future safe and effective inheritable treatments for serious genetic diseases should be allowed (and perhaps also encouraged) because they would prevent the disease for all the descendants.
+Indeed we believe that in the future safe and effective inheritable treatments for hereditary diseases should be allowed (and perhaps also encouraged, at least for more serious them) because they would prevent the disease for all the descendants.
 That would avoid having to cure and heal people for each generation, something of which, moreover, there would be need more and more.

-We do not claim that this line of research is superior to others or that research into genetic somatic therapies should not be funded.
-We just want to say that in vitro research on genetic "germ-line therapies" are complementary and very important so that such research should not be excluded a priori from funding.
+We do not claim that this line of research is superior to others or that research into somatic genetic therapies should not be funded.
+We just want to say that in vitro research on "germ-line genome editing" will be complementary and very important so that such research should not be excluded a priori from funding.

 It is also important that in the future the results of all these researches are shared among the people and benefit the entire world population.